 What exactly is a hostile work environment?
 Employees tend to believe that a workplace with a bad boss, unfriendly colleagues, and lack of perks constitutes a hostile working environment.
 Well, they’re not wrong.
-All these things does contribute to hostility in a workplace, but does not define it.
+All these things do contribute to hostility in a workplace but do not define it.
 In legal terms, for a workplace to be hostile, it needs a colleague or a boss who’s behavior makes it impossible for a person to do his job.

 So a boss who asks his employees to finish a task by the end of the evening, or a colleague who talks too loud does not demonstrate a hostile workplace.
 However, if an employee keeps asking another out on a date, share sexually explicit material in the workplace or tells offensive jokes, he’s guilty of making a workplace hostile.
 He’s essentially conducting acts of sexual harassment towards his fellow coworkers and they have a right to file a legal complaint against that person.

 As a boss, it’s your job to make sure that doesn’t happen.
 You have a responsibility to protect your employees from any threat in the workplace.
 But how to detect a hostile working environment?

 Here are a few examples of hostile working environment:

 - Offensive comments about someone’s religion, gender, race, origin, sexuality, etc.

 - Threatening someone to do something out of their job profile.

 If you witness any of these things happening in your workplace, you need to deal with it immediately for the safety of your employees and your organization.